 lieride with you’ Twitter hashtag did so because she immediately recognised that Mad Man’s actions were an instance of islamic terrorism, and her response was to do what she could to draw people’s attention away from ‘mad homicidal muslims once again terrorising innocents’ and towards ‘nice, cuddly muslims once again being victims of bogan Australians’.

-The recognition of the awful reality is the motivation for the unhinged and disproportionate response.
+The recognition of the awful reality is the motivation for the unhinged and disproportionate response in the other direction.

 Reality really is too much for some people.
 The mind-set is a much more comfortable place in which to live.
 And if reality needs to be bent or re-made in order to ensure the comfortable life – so be it.